 If you have an ugly old fridge that you want to make more fun, try chalkboard paint to create a chalkboard fridge.

 We are not big fans of the fridge that came with our house.
-It’s old, glossy black and just hard to maneuver.
+It’s old, glossy black, and just hard to maneuver.
 It opens towards the cabinets, and not only are you squashed, but you have to be on your knees to rummage through the fridge.
-However, my husband and I are too pratical to replace it right now.
+However, my husband and I are too practical to replace it right now.

 I gave the fridge *two coats of chalkboard paint.
 While the first coat dried, I covered the roller and pan with foil so it didn’t dry out.